CatUnderTheLeaf/CV-stuff/activation_functions.md

 + Simple and computationally efficent
 + No vanishing gradient problem- as the input remains the same
 + Non-linear
-+ Sparsity- increases speed of the model by removing unwanted features(Most of the times)
++ Sparsity - increases speed of the model by removing unwanted features (Most of the times)

 __Disadvantages__:

 - Dead Neurons- the gradient(slope) in the negative region is 0 deactivates the neurons which cannot be changed during backpropagation and optimization.
 - Cannot be used as the activation function for final layer.

 ### Leaky Rectified Linear Units, Leaky ReLU